mpodlasin/mpodlasin-website/src/pages/articles/haskell-i.md

 If you are on this journey with me, you need to begin by installing some software needed to run Haskell.

 But if you are still unsure/unconvinced, you don't have to do even that.
 I will be keeping all the examples as simple as possible, so it will be absolutely enough to just use a REPL like [this one](https://replit.com/languages/haskell).
-So if you don't wish to install anything, or it seems too intimidating, you can safely omit the rest of this section and just start coding.
+The only thing you need to do there is to completely empty the file in the REPL - we will start from scratch - and run `ghci` comamnd in the terminal.
+You are ready now, and if you don't want to install Haskell tools on your computer you can safely omit the rest of this section.

 Still here?
 All in on learning Haskell?
 Awesome!